Getting Around Doha

 The Qatar Rail metro network can get you to most of the commonly frequented places in Qatar, including Aspire Zone, Souq Waqif, Qatar University, and Qatar Foundation.

 Feeder buses (“Metrolink”) and ride-sharing services (“Metroexpress”) provide connectivity to the stations from multiple locations in the city, free of charge.
 The nearest metro stop to the GU-Q building is “Qatar National Library” on the Green Line and it is located less than 200 meters (or 220 yards) from the campus.

 Taxi and Private Transportation Services

 Karwa is government-owned, metered taxi service in Qatar.
 The rides can be requested over the phone or via an app.
-Uber and Careem are two ride-hailing services available locally.
-Both are popular and widely used.
+Uber is a ride-hailing service available locally.
+This is popular and widely used.
 In addition, there are a number of companies offering private chauffeured services.

 Qatari driver’s licenses are required of all drivers and you can only obtain it after your residence permit (RP) is issued.
 Since it may take as long as 45 days to obtain the RP, we recommend purchasing an International Driving Permit (IDP) ahead of your arrival to Qatar.
 It is possible to drive with the IDP for up to 6 months or until you receive your residence permit.

 International Driving Permits (IDP) should be purchased before leaving home country.
 In United States, they can be bought in AAA locations usually for a small fee.
 If you decide to use IDP in Qatar, please be certain to also keep with you your state driver’s license at all times, as the IDP is only valid in the presence of a state driver’s license.
 Qatari government requires that residents switch to a Qatari-issued license upon receipt of the RP.

 Obtaining a Qatari Driver’s License